Code of Conduct

 - Abuse of the Standards of Student Conduct including, but not limited to:

-- Failure to obey the summons of a Student Conduct Hearing Panel or WHCCD official.
+- Failure to obey the summons of a Student Conduct Hearing Panel or appear at the request of a WHCCD official.

 - Falsification, distortion, or misrepresentation of information.